smartdevicelink/sdl_evolution/proposals/nnnn-ios-logging-redesign.md

 * Async logging support, with errors being synchronous.
 * Filters allow only logs that pass a check to actually be logged.

 This proposal is a major version change because it would remove two classes, `SDLDebugTool` is the currently logging class, however, it is unlikely to be used directly by the developer.
-Second, this change would remove `SDLConsoleController`, which has remained stagnant for many years and nobody the author is aware of uses.
+Second, this change would remove `SDLConsoleController`, which has remained stagnant for many years.
+An extensible logging solution would allow others to create something similar to this if desired.

 Finally, this proposal would also encompass using this new framework to enhance logging throughout the library using the new log levels and modules, adding log messages throughout the SDL library.